Montlouis

 Montlouis ([mɔ̃lwi]) is a commune in the Cher department in the Centre-Val de Loire region of France.
-The printer-bookseller Martin Silvestre Boulard (1748–1809) was born in this village.

 Geography

 A farming area comprising a small village and a couple of hamlets, situated some 23 mi southwest of Bourges, at the junction of the D15 with the D940 road.
 The small river Auzon flows through the north of the commune.